Walt Disney World Theme Park and Resort Closures and Rehabs

 - Portobello Country Italian Trattoria has officially closed.
 A new concept will debut in the Fall of 2017 called Terralina Crafted Italian by James Beard Award-winning Chef Tony Mantuano.
 Terralina’s will feature sweeping waterfront views and the kitchen will serve as the centerpiece for Guests to gather around.
 In addition, a newly installed veranda bar located outside the main entrance will allow Guests to relax and sip on craft cocktails.

 - DisneyQuest indoor interactive theme park has closed to make way for the NBA Experience.
 The NBA Experience will be an expansive, one-of-a-kind destination will feature hands-on activities that put families and guests of all ages right in the middle of NBA game action.
 Guests will enjoy immersive NBA video productions and numerous interactive experiences, as well as a restaurant and a retail store.
+The NBA Experience is expected to open in the summer of 2019.

 Disney Water Parks